Hutchison-Technologies/ex_gcloud_pubsub_puller/README.md

 be found at [https://hexdocs.pm/ex_gcloud_pubsub_puller](https://hexdocs.pm/ex_gcloud_pubsub_puller).

 ## Configuring Pull Controllers

-Add config to your `config/config.exs` to configure pull controllers, like so:
+This is using the Quantum library for handling the scheduling : https://hexdocs.pm/quantum/readme.html Add config to your `config/config.exs` to configure pull controllers, like so:

 ```